A family of permutationally invariant quantum codes: Abstract

 \section{Abstract}

 We construct a new family of permutationally invariant codes that correct $t$ Pauli errors for any $t\ge 1$.
-We also show that codes in the new family correct spontaneous decay errors as well as deletion errors.
-In many cases the codes in this family are shorter than the best previously known explicit families of permutationally invariant codes for Pauli errors, deletions, and for the amplitude damping channel.
+We also show that codes in the new family correct quantum deletion errors as well as spontaneous decay errors.
+Our construction contains some of the previously known permutationally invariant quantum codes as particular cases, which also admit transversal gates.
+In many cases, the codes in the new family are shorter than the best previously known explicit permutationally invariant codes for Pauli errors and deletions.
+Furthermore, our new code family includes a new $((4,2,2))$ optimal single-deletion-correcting code.
 As a separate result, we generalize the conditions for permutationally invariant codes to correct $t$ Pauli errors from the previously known results for $t=1$ to any number of errors.
 For small $t$, these conditions can be used to construct new examples of codes by computer.